Active Substance: aflibercept

 How has Eylea been studied?

 Eylea was investigated in two main studies involving a total of around 2,400 patients with the wet form of AMD.
-The studies compared Eylea (given either as 0.5 mg every four weeks, 2 mg every four weeks or 2 mg every eight weeks, all after three initial monthly doses) with ranibizumab, another treatment for AMD which is given by injection into the eye every four weeks.
+The studies compared Eylea (given either as 0.5 mg every four weeks, 2 mg every four weeks or 2 mg every eight weeks, all after three initial monthly doses) with ranibizumab, another treatment for AMD which was given by injection into the eye every four weeks.
 The main measure of effectiveness was the proportion of patients who maintained vision (defined as losing less than 15 letters in a standard eye test) after the first year of treatment.